 Spring Care for Fall Mums

-If you overwintered your fall mums, cut back the old stems as soon as you see them beginning to re-grow in the spring.
+If you overwintered your fall mums, cut back the old stems as soon as you see them beginning to re-grow as one of your spring gardening tasks.
 To encourage your mums to bloom again in the fall, you will need to “pinch” them.
 This means that once the plant has grown to about five inches in height, you should cut one to two inches of new growth from each shoot.
 After the plant grows another four to five inches, repeat the process.

 Keep doing this until mid-July for bushy mums that bloom like crazy in the fall.
 If you do not pinch back your mums, they will bloom in mid-summer and will not bloom again in the fall.